cherylhaz/milestoneproject2-2/README.md

 3. Select Country and distance option - search returns  results utilizing the distance parameter with correct formatting and map markers.<br>
 4. Select Country and star rating option - search returns  results utilizing the rating parameter with correct formatting and map markers. <br>
 5. Select all three options- to confirm that the search returns  results utilizing all parameters with correct formatting and map markers. <br>
-6. Select a location and add a 20 mi search with high ratings - there are very few options at this length and when no results are found, a message will appear. <br>
+6. Select Barcelona, Spain and add a 20 mi distance option - there are no results with this search and the error message appears. <br>

 The page also has been tested at smaller screen sizes to ensure the same functionailty and an easy to use user interface across all media screen sizes.